cloudfiretim/SmartThingsPublic/README.md

 # SmartThings Public GitHub Repo

-An official list of SmartApps and Device Types from SmartThings.
+This is a copy of an official list of SmartApps and Device Types from SmartThings.
+It's purpose is to allow me to control my own SmartThings devices from a DiY homehub running HomeBridge.

 Here are some links to help you get started coding right away: